 Writing Buddy is any person who shares a similar wavelength and interests as you do, in terms of writing.
 They can be writing in similar genres or themes.
-They have be someone you trust and relate to their work.
-You then decide to buddy up together to work on your independent writing projects using each other (or more buddies) as your sounding board, agony aunt, confidante, critic and much more.
+They have to be someone you trust and relate to their work.
+You then decide to buddy up together to work on your independent writing projects using each other (or more buddies) as your sounding board, agony aunt, confidante, critic, and much more.

-For the FDC #4 hosted by HWR in September 2021, two participants, Shalini Mullick and Ramanjaneya Sharaph buddied up, to nudge and encourage each other to write, and write more.
+For the FDC #4 hosted by HWR in September 2021, two participants, Shalini Mullick and Ramanjaneya Sharaph buddied up, to nudge and encourage each other to write better, and write more.
 In this recollection, they talk about their buddying up the experience: how to buddy up and how to make it work.

 Shalini is a practicing doctor and a parent of two teenagers.
 She has been writing blogs and short stories and has recently completed her fiction manuscript.

 Ram is a business consultant and entrepreneur, at the beginning of the journey to getting published.

 He writes plays, short stories, and poems and is working on a novel.

 Shalini and Ram now talk about their buddying experience.